lrazovic/zku/assignment_0/background_assignment.md

 ### On the documentation page, the “Ballot” contract demonstrates a lot of features on Solidity.
 Read through the script and try to understand what each line of code is doing.

-Line 1: SPDX, an easy way to label your source code’s licenses, in this case GPL3.
+Line 1: SPDX, an easy way to label your source code’s licenses, in this case GPL3.\
-Line 2: The solidity compiler version acceprted, more or equol of 0.7 and less than 0.9.
+Line 2: The solidity compiler version accepted, more or equal of 0.7 and less than 0.9.\
-Line 5: The contract name.
+Line 5: The contract name.\
-Line 9 to 14: A \struct\ Voter it's defined, you can now use Voter as it would be a primitive type.
+Line 9 to 14: A `struct` Voter it's defined, you can now use `Voter` as it would be a primitive type.\
-Line 17 to 19: Another \struct\ for another complex type, that represents a Proposal.
+Line 17 to 19: Another `struct` for another complex type, that represents a `Proposal`.\
-Line 22: A public state variable called \chairperson\ is defined, of type \address\
+Line 22: A public state variable called `chairperson` is defined, of type `address`\
-Line 26: A new \mapping\ is created, it is a map that has as key address and as a value a Voter.
+Line 26: A new `mapping` is created, it is a map that has as key address and as a value a `Voter`.\
-Line 29: A dynamically-sized array of `Proposal` structs.
+Line 29: A dynamically-sized array of `Proposal` structs.\
-Line 32: A
-Line 44: Il costruttuore che viene chiamto quando il contratto viene instanziato.
-Chi ha creato il contratto diventa il \chairperson\ e viene aggiornato il mapping voters (con chiave chairperson il valore di weight diventa = 1).
-Per ogni nome di proposta passata nel costruttore viene creata una nuova Proposal ed aggiunta all'array proposals.
-Viene fissato il tempo di creazione del contratto in startTime.
-Line 63: La funcione \giveRightToVote\ prende in input un address e contratta se chi ha chiamato la funzione è il chairperson.
-Poi controlla se l'address in input ha già votato
+Line 32: A public state variable called that represents the  voting start time measured in seconds since epoch.\
+Line 44: The constructor that is called when the contract is instantiated.
+Who created the contract becomes the `chairperson` and the mapping voters is updated (with key `chairperson` and the value of weight becomes` 1`).
+For each proposal name passed into the constructor a new `Proposal` is created and added to the proposals array.
+The creation time of the contract is set in `startTime`.\
+Line 63: The `giveRightToVote` function takes an address as input and checks if the person who called the function is the `chairperson`.
+It then checks to see if the input address has already voted.\
+Line 84: If the caller hasn't already voted, he/she can delegate his/her vote to another account.\
+Line 124: Give the caller's vote to the given proposal.\
+Line 139: Computes the winning proposal, it simply takes the maximum `voteCount` value in the `proposals` array.\
+Line 152: Returns the name of the winner, computed by `winningProposal()`.\

 ### Suppose we want to limit the voting period of each Ballot contract to 5 minutes.